 Moonlight, the sky at sunset last night

-Alain just bought me a telephoto lens and a desperately needed tripod.
+Thanks for the telephoto lens and a desperately needed tripod, Alain!

 « Previous Entries